SameaSaeed/TimeSeries/Readme.md

-If the magnitude of seasonal variations changes proportionally with the level of the time series, a multiplicative model is more appropriate (exponential).
+If the magnitude of **seasonal variations changes proportionally with the level of the time series**, a multiplicative model is more appropriate (exponential).